BentoBoxWorld/Challenges/README.md

 1. Place the addon jar in the addons folder of the BentoBox plugin
 2. Restart the server
-3. The addon will create a data folder and inside the folder will be a config.yml and an example challenges.yml
-4. Edit the config.yml how you want.
+3. Edit the config.yml how you want.
-5. Restart the server
+4. Restart the server

 #### Challenges